Members

 NTU staff profile

-James Walker’s specialism is digital storytelling with an emphasis on multi-collaboration across media platforms.
+James Walker teaches on the BA Creative Writing and BA English.
+His specialism is digital storytelling with an emphasis on multi-collaboration across media platforms.
 Previous projects include The Sillitoe Trail, a commission for BBC/Arts Council multimedia arts platform The Space, and Dawn of the Unread, an interactive graphic novel exploring Nottingham’s literary history

 Select publications: